 We know how much fun it is to communicate with friends online.
-The Internet allows you to connect with people all over the world, but it can also make you vulnerable to all sorts of risks, including cyberbullying.
-The good news is that you can protect yourself from cyberbullies - and we've got some ideas to help you stay safe.
+The Internet allows you to connect with people all over the world, but it can also make you vulnerable to all sorts of risks.
+Learn how to set up your accounts and profiles, identify online risks and handle online issues.

-Please use the information below to learn more about cyberbullying.
-If you have a question that is not answered here, please click on the following link or e-mail our Internet Safety Specialist at e-info@atg.state.il.us.
+Please use the information below to learn more about digital safety.
+If you have a question that is not answered here, please email our Internet Safety Specialists at e-info@ilag.gov.

 Sharing too much information online can make you vulnerable to cyberbullying.
 Below, you'll find tips on how to avoid these risks.